Indians' 22-Game Win Streak Snapped with 4-3 Loss vs. Royals

 Brandon Moss and Alcides Escobar each hit solo home runs off Bauer, who gave up four earned runs over 5.1 innings.
 Jose Ramirez also hit a solo shot for the Indians, who led 3-1 after the first three innings but saw their offense sputter after a hot start.

-Yandy Diaz got on base with a single to start the bottom of the ninth, with the Royals likely feeling twinges of deja vu from their Thursday night matchup.
-The Indians came back from a run down in the bottom of the ninth on a Francisco Lindor double and won their 22nd consecutive game in the 10th on a Jay Bruce single.
+Yandy Diaz got on base with a single to start the bottom of the ninth, with the Royals likely feeling twinges of deja vu from their Thursday matchup.
+That night, the Indians came back from a run down in the bottom of the ninth on a Francisco Lindor double and won their 22nd consecutive game in the 10th on a Jay Bruce double.

-Unfortunately for the Indians, it wasn't to be.
 Royals reliever Mike Minor fanned three straight batters to avoid a repeat, with Lindor going down swinging to end the streak.
 Indians players stayed on the field after the game, where the sold-out home crowd gave them an extended standing ovation.

 MLB @MLB